Eigenbahn/dmenu_move/README.md

 ## Introduction

-_dmenu\_move_ is a Nautilus script, i.e. a custom scripted action for [Nautilus](https://wiki.gnome.org/action/show/Apps/Files?action=show&redirect=Apps%2FNautilus), GNOME file manager.
+_dmenu\_move_ is a Nautilus script, i.e. a custom scripted action for [Nautilus](https://wiki.gnome.org/action/show/Apps/Files?action=show&redirect=Apps%2FNautilus), the file manager under GNOME.

 It allows user to move all selected files to a destination from a user-defined list.